-When your loved one has suffered an injury while living at a nursing home and you believe it may be the result of negligence or abuse, contact our nursing home attorneys.
+Contact our nursing home attorneys when your loved one has suffered an injury while living at a nursing home and you believe it may be the result of negligence or abuse.
 We want your relative to live in a healthy and safe environment, free from unnecessary injuries.
 We will thoroughly review their situation and determine next steps.

-If you believe your loved one was injured or suffered a medical condition because of nursing home neglect or abuse, call us immediately.
-We will thoroughly investigate the situation and gather evidence of the neglect and/or abuse perpetuated by one or more staff members at the facility.
+Call us immediately if you believe your loved one was injured or suffered a medical condition because of nursing home neglect or abuse.
+We will thoroughly investigate the situation and gather evidence of the negligence and/or abuse perpetuated by one or more staff members at the facility.
 We will also look for evidence of unlawful activity by the administrators or owners of the facility or of their knowledge of the neglect or abuse and failure to correct the issue.
 We will use this evidence to establish that the nursing home failed to maintain the legally required standard of care, and that the lack of appropriate care caused your loved one harm.

-By proving the nursing home was negligence in caring for your relative, we will pursue compensation, including:
+By proving the nursing home was negligent in caring for your relative, we will pursue compensation, including:

 Nursing home neglect and abuse may have led to your loved one’s death.
 An older person already in frail health may not be able to recover from an injury like a broken hip or MRSA infection.
 If you believe your loved one passed away because of neglect or any form of abuse, do not hesitate to contact our nursing home wrongful death lawyers.

 We have years of experience handling both nursing home negligence claims and wrongful death cases.
 We will thoroughly review your situation and advise you on the validity of a wrongful death claim.
 If it appears carelessness, recklessness, or intentional misconduct caused your relative’s death, then we can guide your family through the wrongful death claim process.

 Settlement in a Bad Faith/Fraud CaseNext Case See All Case Results